LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W04-D1-StylingWithCSS.md

       ```

-    - Inline&mdash;in a *style* attribute inside an html tag
+    - Inline: in a *style* attribute inside an HTML tag
       Example:

       ```html